cytomine/cytomine-platform/README.md

 Currently registered Cytomine script(s):

-1. optionally interpolate the environment variable present in any file under `/cm_configs` with a filename suffix `.sample` and move all files to their respective directory (see below)
+1. optionally interpolate the environment variable present in any file under `/cm_configs` with a filename suffix `.sample` and move all files to their respective directory (see below).

 Currently registered Cytomine db scripts(s):